tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 1. CleanTalk works faster than most of other anti-spam plugins.

 == Changelog ==
+= 5.43.1 June 23 2016 =
+  * Added agent version in requests to test a connection between the website and servers.
+  * Fixed issue with PHP notices in cleantalk-admin.php.

+= 5.43 June 22 2016 =
+  * Added spam protection for registrations via 'Login with AJAX' plug-in.
+  * Added a new counter to Admin bar that allows to count spam and approved submissions since last reset.
+  * Update the code that tests a connection between a website and CleanTalk's servers.
+New version doesn't generate submissions with email good@cleantalk.org.
+  * Fixed issue with spam protection for nested forms by Formidable plug-in.

+= 5.42 2016-06-15 =
+  * Added anti-spam protection for UserPro.
+  * Improved protection for Formidable forms + Varnish.
+  * Improved bulk search for spam accounts.
+  * Fixed spam protection for pages that contain multiple Formidable forms with same HTML ID.
+  * Optimized PHP code to be compatible with PHP 5.4 and above.
+The patch has been applied to Formidable forms spam protection.
+  * Minor fixes in plugin backend.

 = 5.41 2016-05-31 =
   * Added HTTP response in plugin response if an network issue was happend.
   * Optimized JavaScript anti-spam test for Formidable forms.